Solar Energy: Harnessing the Power of the Sun

 The Basics of Solar Energy

-Solar energy is derived from the sun’s radiation.
-It is harnessed using solar panels, which contain photovoltaic (PV) cells that convert sunlight into electricity.
-These PV cells are made up of semiconductor materials, such as silicon, that generate an electric current when exposed to sunlight.
-The electricity produced can be used to power homes, businesses, and even entire communities.
+Solar energy is the conversion of sunlight into electricity or heat using solar panels.
+Solar panels, also known as photovoltaic (PV) panels, consist of multiple solar cells that capture sunlight and convert it into usable energy.
+These cells are made of semiconductor materials, such as silicon, which generate an electric current when exposed to sunlight.

-- Clean and Renewable: Unlike fossil fuels, solar energy does not produce harmful emissions or contribute to air pollution.
-It is a clean and renewable source of power, making it an environmentally friendly choice.
+- Clean and Renewable: Unlike fossil fuels, solar energy is clean and does not produce harmful emissions.
+It is also a renewable energy source, meaning it will never run out as long as the sun continues to shine.